Free Shipping on orders over $68

 The earliest evidence of soap can be traced back to ancient Babylon, around 2800 BC.
 Archaeological findings include clay cylinders that describe a soap-like mixture specifically designed for washing textiles.

 Moving forward in history, Aleppo soap, a traditional hard bar soap originating from Aleppo, Syria, has gained recognition as one of the oldest types of soap still in production today.
 Its history spans over 2,000 years, showcasing a time-honored craft that has sustained throughout generations.
-Aleppo soap is handcrafted from high-quality ingredients, including olive oil, laurel oil, and lye.
-This unique combination not only results in a soap that is effective for cleansing but also possesses moisturizing properties that are gentle on the skin.
+This soap is made by hand using high-quality ingredients like olive oil, laurel oil, and lye.
+This special mixture creates a soap that cleanses well and is gentle on the skin, providing moisturizing benefits.

 What Is A Soap?

 Soap is a fascinating creation made by mixing fats or oils with an alkali.
 You can get these oils from both animals (like tallow or lard) and plants (such as coconut, olive, or palm oil).
-The alkali we use in soap-making is a special chemical called lye, which is essential for the process.
+Soap-making requires lye, a crucial alkali.

 There are two main types of lye: sodium hydroxide and potassium hydroxide.
 Sodium hydroxide is what you need for making solid bar soap, while potassium hydroxide is used when you’re crafting liquid soap.
 Each type brings its own unique qualities to the final product!